jonathonwright/ipycles/docs/source/install.rst

     In the above command, mpicc should be replaced by the name of your MPI C compiler.

 .. note::
-    If compilation fails with a KeyError, check the flags used in the setup.py to make sure they match the flags in your machine.
+    If compilation fails with a KeyError, check the flags used in the setup.py to make sure they match the flags in your machine, may include:

+    1) netcdf_include path, *change it to local path*.
+    2) netcdf_lib path, *change it to local path*.

 Site Specific Builds
 --------------------